karlok/godotui-essentials/README.md

 1. Create (or access) the `addons` folder in your Godot project.
 Copy the `gui_essentials` folder into the `addons` folder.
 2. In Godot, go to **Project > Project Settings > Plugins** and enable **gui_essentials**.
 3. Add `_GUIPaths.gd` as an autoload singleton for convenient code access.
-4. Note: Make sure you name the singleton exactly _GUIPaths (with underscore) in Project > Autoload, or the example code won’t work.
+4. Note: Make sure you name the singleton exactly `_GUIPaths` (with underscore) in Project > Project Settings > Globals > Autoload, or the example code won’t work.

 ## 📚 API Documentation